softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ### Jest VSCode Extension

-If you are using Visual Studio Code as your editor, a [Jest extension](https://github.com/jest-community/vscode-jest) exists that will -- among other things -- automatically run the tests for you and report on the status.
+If you are using Visual Studio Code as your editor, a [Jest extension](https://github.com/jest-community/vscode-jest) exists that will (among other things) automatically run the tests for you and report on the status.

 ## Structuring Unit Tests